cfebs/phpvm/README.md

 More Writing
 ============

-PHP 5.4 includes a builtin web server which is fantasitc for this project.
+PHP 5.4 includes a builtin web server which is fantastic for this project.

 That means that users can pull down a version of php and with very simple PATH modification and get up and running even faster.